abyssDS/sfmlWiki/HSL-Color-Standard-and-Conversions-on-Image-colorizing-(by-masskiler).md

     }
 `

 I think that all that remains is the '=' operator, but it follows the same syntax the constructor does, all you have to do is use the same logic to it.
+Also sorry for the indentation.
+This is my first page in the wiki so I don't know much about how to make it readable.